It’s hard to imagine ordering anything low-carb at a restaurant with the words “fried chicken” in its name, but we’re here to show you it can be done!

 #3.
 Get a side salad

 We didn’t readily see salad options on the menu at KFC at first glance, but after some digging, it turns out you can get a side salad with lettuce and tomato and nothing else.
-This is great news considering that there is nothing else even remotely low-carb on the menu.

 Make sure you ask for the salad to be dry as any dressing you put on it would contribute to the sugar and carb count, unless it’s olive oil and vinegar.
 A side caesar salad would also work.
 Just make sure you hold the croutons.